-$$r{i+\frac{1}{2},j} = \frac{z{i+2,j}^{k} - z{i+1,j}^{k}}{z{i+1,j}^{k} - z{i,j}^{k}}$$ (15)
+$$r{i+\frac{1}{2},j} = \frac{z{i+2,j}^k - z{i+1,j}^k}{z{i+1,j}^k - z{i,j}^k}.$$ (15)

-The overall performance of the TVD-FVM is evaluated by comparing it with the first order accurate upwind Godunov oscheme (Godunov, 1959), which is not flux limiting Eq.
+The overall performance of the TVD-FVM is evaluated by comparing it with the first-order accurate upwind Godunov scheme (Godunov, 1959), which is not flux limiting Eq.
 (11).
-In the remaining part of the text, we refer to this scheme as the first order Godunov Method (GM).
+In the remaining part of the text, we refer to this scheme as the first-order Godunov method (GM).

-3.3.
-River incision
+3.3 River incision

-3.3.1.
-Numerical solution
+3.3.1 Numerical solution

-TTLEM features a 1D version of the flux limiting TVD-FVM to solve for river incision (Eq.
-(2)) which is written as a scalar conservation law:
+TTLEM features a one-dimensional version of the flux-limiting TVD-FVM to solve for river incision (Eq.
+2), which is written as a scalar conservation law:

-$$z_t + f(z)x = 0 \tag{16}$$
+$$z_t + f(z)x = 0, (16)$$

 where f(z) represents the flux function of the conserved variable z, representing the river elevation.
 The method resembles the one described in the previous section but differs in that fluxes are calculated in one direction on a directed acyclic graph (Phillips et al., 2015).
-We refer to the Supplementary Information provided by Campforts and Govers (2015) for a full derivation of this scheme.
+We refer to the Supplement provided by Campforts and Govers (2015) for a full derivation of this scheme.

-160 In addition, we implement a first order implicit FDM for the solution of the SPL detailed in Braun and Willett (2013).
+In addition, we implement a first-order implicit FDM for the solution of the SPL detailed in Braun and Willett (2013).
 The method provides stable solutions regardless of the time step length, a property desired when simulating landscape evolution over long timescales and large spatial domains.
-Explicit schemes of river incision (both FDM and TVD-FDM), in turn, require time steps that satisfy the Courant Friedrich Lewy condition (CFL):
+Explicit schemes of river incision (both FDM and TVD-FDM), in turn, require time steps that satisfy the Courant-Friedrich-Lewy condition (CFL):

-$$\frac{u{\max}\Delta t}{\Delta x} \le 1 \tag{17}$$
+$$\frac{u{\max}\Delta t}{\Delta x} \le 1,\tag{17}$$

-- 165 where u{max} is the maximum velocity dictated by few river cells with high drainage areas.
-Compared to these velocities, hillslope processes modelled by the linear diffusion equation are usually slow.
-Applying longer time steps for hillslope processes is a computational advantage that an implicit scheme increases even more (Pelletier 2008).
-TTLEM thus uses two time steps: an outer time step (Δt{outer}) during which hillslope processes and the planform river network are calculated, and an inner time step (Δt{inner}) nested within the outer time step that used to solve for river incision.
-Thus, while Δt{outer} should satisfy - 170 the CFL criterion for the explicit linear or nonlinear diffusion equation, the Δt{inner} is flexible and adheres to the CFL criterion of the explicit river incision equation (Supplement Fig. 1).
-The adoption of implicit methods allows relaxing both time step constraints.
-Yet, TTLEM allows setting limits to Δt{outer} and Δt{inner} , and enables us to investigate the impact of the length of the time step on model outcomes (see section 5.1.2).
+where u{max} is the maximum velocity dictated by few river cells with high-drainage areas.
+Compared to these velocities, hillslope processes modeled by the linear diffusion equation are usually slow.
+Applying longer time steps for hillslope processes is a computational advantage that an implicit scheme increases even more (Pelletier, 2008).
+TTLEM thus uses two time steps: an outer time step (Δt{outer}) during which hillslope processes and the planform river network are calculated, and an inner time step (Δt{inner}) nested within the outer time step that is used to solve for river incision.
+Thus, while Δt{outer} should satisfy the CFL criterion for the explicit linear or nonlinear diffusion equation, the Δt{inner} is flexible and adheres to the CFL criterion of the explicit river incision method (Fig. A1).
+The adoption of implicit methods allows the relaxation of both time step constraints.
+However, TTLEM allows limits to be set to Δt{outer} and Δt{inner} , and it enables us to investigate the impact of the length of the time step on model outcomes (see Sect.
+4.1.3).

-3.3.2.
-Analytical solution
+3.3.2 Analytical solution